 - Start off slow and remain slow- hold your stretches for at least 30 seconds to allow your muscles to relax entirely before moving on to the next stretch.

-For more information on becoming active, speak to a certified personal trainer and visit reputable websites like the American College of Sports Medicine, American Council on Exercise and President's Council on Physical Fitness.
+For more information on becoming active, speak to a certified personal trainer and visit reputable websites like the American College of Sports Medicine, American Council on Exercise and President's Council on Sports, Fitness & Nutrition.